 The Santa Pauli Markets are supposed to be the naughtiest Christmas markets in Hamburg.
 Located near the Reeperbahn we felt it was more of a light hearted take on the Christmas markets.
 You will still find your traditional market stalls, mixed with some more risque stalls.
 There is also a stripper tent that opens at around 6pm.
 I mean what could be more festive?
 And before you ask, yes it is heated, and no we didn’t go in.

 In all honesty the markets weren’t too shocking.
-You can choose to go into the more risque areas, but this is seperate to the rest of the markets.
+You can choose to go into the more risque areas, but this is separate to the rest of the markets.
+There were even children here so obviously they aren’t too outrageous.
 Really these markets are designed to shock and entertain, so it is definitely worth a visit if you are after something a little different.

 Winterwald and markets around Monckebergstrasse